Hemal Mehta, MBBS MD(Cantab.)

 Biography

 Hemal Mehta is an academic ophthalmologist specialising in the management of macula diseases.
 He has expertise in retinal clinical trials, tracking real-world treatment outcomes and retinal imaging.
 Hemal is a retinal specialist on the Therapeutics Committee of the Royal Australian and New Zealand College of Ophthalmologists and is a medical retina Section Editor for the Journal Eye.
-He is an Associate Professor with Save Sight Registries, University of Sydney and on the Steering Committee of the Fight Retinal Blindness!
+He is a Clinical Associate Professor with Faculty of Medicine and Health, University of Sydney and on the Steering Committee of the Fight Retinal Blindness!
 (FRB!) project.
-He is an Honorary Consultant Ophthalmologist at Royal Free London NHS Foundation Trust and an advisor for the Royal College of Ophthalmologists of England national audit of age-related macular degeneration treatment outcomes.
+He is an an advisor for the Royal College of Ophthalmologists of England national audit of age-related macular degeneration treatment outcomes.
 The clinical research during his previous fellowships at Sydney Eye Hospital and Moorfields Eye Hospital contributed to his MD research thesis (academically on par with a PhD) on ‘Novel endpoints in diabetic retinopathy clinical trials’ registered at Cambridge University.
-Hemal has over 60 peer-reviewed publications.
-He was recently awarded the Australian Vision Research RANZCO Primer Grant to support linking imaging with FRB! registry data.
+Hemal has over 70 peer-reviewed publications.
+He was awarded the Australian Vision Research RANZCO Primer Grant to support linking imaging with FRB! registry data.
 Hemal is Co-director of Clinical Trials Research at Strathfield Retina Clinic and has served as PI or Sub-PI in over 50 clinical trials.
+He is Adjunct Professor at University of Notre Dame Australia, co-leading the Ophthalmic Pathology Translational Research Group.